-Najib Razak: Malaysia's tainted political aristocrat
+Najib Razak: Malaysia's PM defeated by his mentor

 A key plank of Mr Najib's economic policy has been the introduction of a 6% goods and services tax (GST) in 2015, which is extremely unpopular.

-He has defended it on his campaign trail, describing it as "one of the hardest decisions I have made".
+He defended it on his campaign trail, describing it as "one of the hardest decisions I have made".

-Mr Najib has also tried to allay complaints over the rising costs of living with generous subsidies and cash handouts, particularly for low-income and rural households.
+Mr Najib also tried to allay complaints over the rising costs of living with generous subsidies and cash handouts, particularly for low-income and rural households.

-The opposition Pakatan Harapan coalition is fielding its former foe, Dr Mahathir Mohamad, who ruled Malaysia for 22 years, but Mr Najib has brushed him off as a "pensioner".

-Mr Najib contends there is little chance of his coalition losing their Malay voter base.

 BBC Monitoring reports and analyses news from TV, radio, web and print media around the world.
 You can follow BBC Monitoring on Twitter and Facebook.